 Managing Director of Behavioral Finance & Investing, Betterment

-Dan Egan is the Director of Behavioral Finance and Investments at Betterment.
+Dan Egan is the Managing Director of Behavioral Finance and Investing at Betterment.
 He has spent his career using behavioral finance to help people make better financial and investment decisions.
 Dan is a published author of multiple publications related to behavioral economics.
 He lectures at New York University, London Business School, and the London School of Economics on the topic.
-Contact Dan at Google+

 How Does Betterment Calculate Investment Returns?